Scullyy/scully_emotemenu/README.md

 - Easy to understand configuration file

-- Exports and events to integrate within other resources
+- Exports, state bags and events to integrate within other resources

-- Walk styles that save
+- Walk styles and facial expressions that save

 - Prop variation support

-- Hands up, Pointing and crouching
+- Hands up, pointing and stance system with a config option included to change it to a traditional crouch system

-- Ability to hide animations from the menu
+- Ability to hide emotes from the menu

 - Commands